 Over tea, cake and a glass of wine, we’ll explore the challenges and opportunities, the difficulties and joys of writing, and the reality of being a writer.
 We hope you’ll come and join us.
 The Salons are held once a month on a Monday evening, 7.30pm at the Tea House Theatre, 139 Vauxhall Walk, London, SE11 5HL.

-Words Away invites you to join award-winning author and teacher Emma Darwin on a tutored creative writing retreat staying at the Flint Barns on the Rathfinny Wine Estate, Alfriston, Sussex in 2018
+Words Away is arranging a tutored creative writing retreat with award-winning author and teacher, Emma Darwin, staying at the Flint Barns on the Rathfinny Wine Estate, Alfriston, Sussex in 2018

 However much you love writing, and whatever your goals are, it can be so hard to clear the time, not to mention the mental and physical space, to get down to it.
 Words Away at Rathfinny offers you the chance to write in peace and to explore and develop your skills, in a supportive group of like-minded people.
 You should leave with new skills and understanding, renewed energy and enthusiasm, and maybe even the seeds of a new story or two.